-Mitsui & Co. provides employees with a wide range of compliance training programs to promote a high degree of awareness of business ethics throughout Mitsui and to ensure that all employees have the necessary skills and information available to them to ensure that work practices remain in compliance.
+Mitsui provides employees with a wide range of compliance training programs to promote a high degree of awareness of business ethics throughout the company and to ensure that all employees have the necessary skills and information available to them to ensure that work practices remain in compliance.

-In the fiscal year ended March, 2017, we provided such training for employees at all levels, including new employees and line managers, as well as for Mitsui employees moving overseas or being seconded to Group companies.
-Mitsui also provides an extensive program of compliance training for executives and employees of Group companies.
-In November 2016, we conducted the “Compliance Review Week”, in which we held a seminar about compliance issues that everyone may come across, in addition to sharing information and exchanging opinions.
+In the fiscal year ended March 2018, we provided such training for employees at all levels, including new employees and line managers, as well as for our employees being transferred overseas or being seconded to group companies.
+We also provides an extensive program of compliance training for officers and employees of group companies.
+In November 2017, we conducted "Compliance Review Week", in which we held a seminar about compliance issues that everyone might encounter, in addition to sharing information and exchanging opinions.

-In addition, during the fiscal year ended March, 2017, we provided lessons involving the Compliance Handbook for Mitsui employees which explains the contents of the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd.", and also conducted online testing to ensure that employees in Japan who had not taken the testing last year understood the Handbook content.
-Through such activities, we are working to ensure that all management and employees have adequate knowledge related to compliance that they need to conduct of day-to-day business activities.
-Moreover, we newly prepared “Compliance Handbook for Mitsui Group companies” and distributed it to domestic Group companies upon request.
+In addition, during the fiscal year ended March 2018, we provided lessons involving the Compliance Handbook for our employees, which explains the contents of the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd.", and also conducted online testing to ensure that employees in Japan who had not taken the test last year understand the Handbook's content.
+Through such activities, we are working to ensure that all management and employees have the compliance-related knowledge they need to conduct day-to-day business activities.
+Moreover, we distributed "Compliance Handbook for Mitsui & Co.
+Group Companies", which was newly prepared last year to domestic group companies upon request.

-We also provide overseas operations and Group companies specifically-tailored compliance training that takes into account particularities of the regions in which they are located.
+We also provide overseas offices and group companies specifically tailored compliance training that takes into account particularities of the regions in which they are located.

 Compliance Awareness Survey

-In order to understand and monitor the level of compliance awareness among executives and employees, we have conducted Compliance Awareness Surveys as appropriate not only in Mitsui & Co., Ltd., but also in our oversea offices and major subsidiaries.
-We use the survey results to address issues and implement a variety of measures to promote further compliance awareness and to reduce compliance problems.
+In order to understand the level of compliance awareness among officers and employees, we have conducted Compliance Awareness Surveys not only at Mitsui (non-consolidated), but on a global group basis, as needed.
+We utilize the survey results to address issues and implement a variety of measures to further promote compliance awareness.

-In addition to the previously mentioned initiatives, we also visit individual key subsidiaries and associated companies to ensure adherence to best compliance practices at the Group level.
-In so doing, we gain a better understanding of compliance issues facing each company, thereby enabling us to offer advice geared toward helping those companies design and implement compliance programs that can be run autonomously and independently.
+In addition to the previously mentioned initiatives, we also visit individual key affiliated companies in order to ensure adherence to compliance at the global group level.
+By gaining a better understanding of compliance issues facing each company, we provide advice geared toward helping those companies autonomously design and implement compliance programs.

 Global Tax Management Policy

-We are committed to meeting our tax compliance and simultaneously managing our global tax expenses.
+We are committed to complying with our tax obligations and simultaneously managing our global tax costs.
 Our Global Tax Management Policy is available below.

 Protecting Personal Information

-We appointed a Chief Privacy Officer (CPO) and established a CPO office to work for heightening awareness among all management and staff of the importance of personal information protection in accordance with our Personal Information Protection Guideline and Regulations on the Protection of Personal Information.
+We have appointed a Chief Privacy Officer (CPO) and established a CPO office to work for heightening awareness among all management and staff of the importance of personal information protection, in accordance with the Personal Information Protection Guidelines and Rules on the Protection of Personal Information.

 As we have a broad spectrum of involvement in diverse commodities and services, we handle a large amount of personal information, particularly in B-to-C (business to consumer) business fields.
-Accordingly, we take extreme care to ensure that all data is protected.
-From the perspective of accident prevention, in addition to our education and training system, we appoint Personal Information Management Officers in each division.
-The Officers regularly review the status of personal information management in the daily course of business and enhance it as needed.
+Accordingly, we pay particular care to ensure that all data is protected.
+From the perspective of accident prevention, in addition to our education and training systems, we appoint a Personal Information Management Officer in each division.
+The officers regularly review the status of personal information management in the daily course of business and enhance it as needed.

 Ensuring Safety and Consumer Confidence

-The Consumer Affairs Agency was established in September 2009 in order to proceed with the measures to protect and enhance consumer benefits and deliver a society where every consumer can enjoy a safe, secure and prosperous life.
+The Consumer Affairs Agency was established in September 2009 in order to promote measures to protect and enhance consumer benefits and deliver a society where every consumer can enjoy a safe, secure and high-quality life.
 Likewise, Mitsui & Co. is also well aware of that consumer safety, confidence and security are of major importance in conducting its business.

-With such concerns in mind, Mitsui has established its Consumer Product Handling Policy and Consumer Product Handling Regulations, and has also prepared detailed regulations for each business unit to ensure the appropriate handling of consumer products.
+With such concerns in mind, we have established the Consumer Product Handling Policy and Consumer Product Handling Regulations, and each individual business unit has also established detailed rules to ensure the appropriate handling of consumer products.

-Moreover, in the foods area, Mitsui works to secure food products to supply Japan, which has the lowest rate of food self-sufficiency among the industrialized countries.
-Food Business Unit, Food & Retail Management Business Unit place maximum priority on food safety and security and accordingly has established internal rules and committee for food sanitation, maintains a food-safety database, and monitors related activities overseas down to the food production stages.
+Moreover, in the foods area, Mitsui works to secure food products for supply to Japan, which has the lowest rate of food self-sufficiency rate among the industrialized countries.
+The Food Business Unit and the Food & Retail Management Business Unit place maximum priority on food safety and security and, accordingly, have established internal rules and internal committees for food sanitation and developed a food-safety database, which includes overseas production processes.